Mathematical study of degenerate boundary layers: A Large Scale Ocean Circulation Problem: North and South boundary layers

 We first define the extremal points of the {\bf interval on which some energy is injected in the boundary layer}~: \begin{itemize} \item If $\cos \theta(s) >0$ for $s>s_i$ (East boundary), we need to lift the East boundary condition on a macroscopic neighborhood of $s_i$, namely $[s_i,\sigma_i^+]$ where $\sigma_i^+$ is defined by (\ref{Esigmaipm}).

 Similarly, if $\cos \theta(s) >0$ for $s<s_{i-1}$, we define $\sigma_{i-1}^- $ by (\ref{Esigmaipm}).
 Truncation functions $\varphi_i^+, \varphi_{i-1}^-$ are then defined by \eqref{Evarphii}.

-\item If $\cos \theta(s) <0$ for $s>s_i$ (West boundary), we only need to lift the West boundary condition on a small neighbourhood of $s_i$, precisely when the West boundary layer become too singular (Recall that the trace of $\psi^{0}_t$ is not zero in general in the vicinity of $s_i$ on West boundaries).
-We therefore denote by $\sigma_i^+$ the arc-length beyond which no energy is injected in the boundary layer, and we expect that $\sigma_i^+>s_i^+>s_i$, and $|\sigma_i^+-s_i|\ll 1$.
+\item If $\cos \theta(s) <0$ for $s>s_i$ (West boundary), we only need to lift the West boundary condition on a small neighbourhood of $s_i$, precisely when the West boundary layer becomes too singular (Recall that the trace of $\psi^{0}_t$ is not zero in general in the vicinity of $s_i$ on West boundaries).
+We therefore denote by $\sigma_i^+$ the arc-length beyond which no energy is injected in the boundary layer (see Figure \ref{fig:couches_NS}), and we expect that $\sigma_i^+>s_i^+>s_i$, and $|\sigma_i^+-s_i|\ll 1$.

 Note that, in order that the transition between the two types of boundary layers is not too singular, we have to choose $|\sigma_i^+-s_i^+|$ as large as possible.
 But in order that the transport coefficient $b$ in (\ref{eq:North}) remains bounded in $L^1$, we need that $\cos \theta(s)$ is small for $s \leq \sigma_i^+$.
 We thus choose $\sigma_i^+$ satisfying the condition